specialtas/techjobs-oo-java-graded-17/README.md

 `TestTaskFive` tests the unit tests the students created for their custom `ToString` method.

-`TestTaskSix` verifies that students used proper inheritance between `Location`, `Employer`, `CoreCompetency`, `PositionType` and `JobField`.
-For example, `Employer` should extend `JobField`.
+`TestTaskSix` verifies that students used proper inheritance between `Location`, `Employer`, `CoreCompetency`, `PositionType` and `org.launchcode.techjobs.oo.Location.JobField`.
+For example, `Employer` should extend `org.launchcode.techjobs.oo.Location.JobField`.
 These tests focus on the existance of the extension rather than the behavior of the extension.

 `AbstractTest` verifies the behavior of the DRY code.